ruby-processing/propane/_posts/2018-11-18-building-gem.md

 Build Requirements:-

-1. An installed version of vanilla processing to provide `processing.org` customised version of the `jogl` jars.
-The default `Rakefile` assumes root installation of processing, for debian distros you will need to adjust `processing_root` _ca. line 20_.
+1. LatestJOGL jars 2.4.0-rc.
+The default `Rakefile` assumes jogl jars are in a local folder

 2. jdk-12+ (minitest and rake gems to test)